Fox682/Projects/Tictactoe.md

 That was fun.

-The caveat of course being that this includes all nonsense and illegal moves and doesn't use "compression", the "Key Frame" version of this would be the likely one to compress, there's only 9 states to track (only 9 bits).
+The caveat of course being that this includes all nonsense and illegal moves and doesn't use "compression", the "Key Frame" version of this would be the likely one to use and implement compression, there's only 9 states to track (only 9 bits).
 For storing multiple games, you'd only need to store difference between the plays.
 Of course using actual compression to eliminate the 0's (two moves, could have up to 16 0's in a row on the second move!).

 If we wanted to have fun we could dig deeper into the 765 possible non-duplicated states.
 If we used the zeroth state in our method here we have 6 bits to play with; 2 for reflective duplication (N/S & E/W), 2 more bits for